 In any case, you won't have to venture far from your slip, but you can take the leg-stretching opportunity to peruse the menus you'll find posted along the sidewalks.
-On Straight Wharf, Cap'n Tobey's Chowder House (508-228- 0836) serves seafood in every fashion.
-The fish is always fresh and the dress casual, and there's a lively bar upstairs.
+At Straight Wharf Restaurant (508-228-4499) they serve local dishes, all while capturing the culture of Nantucket Island.
 The catch is what's lively at the Straight Wharf Fish Store (508-228-1095), where those who are ambitious in the galley can purchase what they need.

 Don't miss the chance to dress up and dine in the last surviving piece of the Nantucket Railroad, which has been reincarnated at 1 Main Street as the Club Car (508-228- 1101) restaurant.
 Head up Main for additional options, including the easygoing Even Keel Café (508-228-1979) and the bistro-style Arno's at 41 Main Street (508-228- 7001), both of which serve all three meals and won't empty your wallet.
 One of our favorites, the Tap Room at the historic Jared Coffin Inn, closed for renovations and planned to reopen for the 2007 season.